Conference Program

 1. Marsilio Ficino’s Erotic Hedonism, Enrico Piergiacomi, Technion | Israel Institute of Technology, Israel, (Online presentation)

-2. The Power of Love, Lauren Edwards, York University, Toronto, Canada, (In-person presentation)
+2. The Power of Love, Lauren Edwards, York University, Toronto, Canada, (Online presentation)

 3. Home Without Ground, Matthew Hoffman, Indiana University Bloomington, United States, (Online presentation)